bdragon300/go-asyncapi/README.md

 | <img alt="UDP" src="https://bdragon300.github.io/go-asyncapi/images/tcpudp.svg" style="height: 1.5em; vertical-align: middle">          | UDP            | [net](https://pkg.go.dev/net)                                                      |
 | <img alt="Websocket" src="https://bdragon300.github.io/go-asyncapi/images/websocket.svg" style="height: 1.5em; vertical-align: middle"> | Websocket      | [github.com/gobwas/ws](https://github.com/gobwas/ws)                               |

-## Description

-### Goals

-The goal of the project is, on the one hand, to fully implement the AsyncAPI specification and, on the other hand, to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI specification.

-Another goal is to provide a way to readily use and test the technologies described in the AsyncAPI document — everything works out of the box, but each component is optional and can be replaced or omitted.

-In other words, *batteries included, but removable*.

-### Features overview

-`go-asyncapi` supports most of the AsyncAPI features, such as messages, channels, servers, bindings, correlation ids, etc.

-The generated **Go boilerplate code** has minimal dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
-You also can plug in the protocol implementations built-in in `go-asyncapi`, they are based on popular libraries for that protocol.
-Also, it is possible to import the third-party code in the code being generated.

-It is possible to build the **no-code client application** solely based on the AsyncAPI document, which is useful for testing purposes or for quick prototyping.

-The `go-asyncapi` is able to generate the **infrastructure setup files**, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.

 ## Installation

 ```bash